-20 apartments for rent in Central City, Birmingham, AL
+20 apartments for rent near Central City, Birmingham, AL

 Also known as Birmingham, the Central City neighborhood is an urban community with historic ties to the Civil War and the fight for civil rights.
 The neighborhood is located south of East Birmingham and north of Highland Park.
 Its boundaries are near Highway 59, 1st Avenue North, 31st Street North, and 6th Avenue North.